List of Star Wars spacecraft: Imperial Interdictor (Interdictor-class heavy cruiser)

-Profundity (Mon Calamari cruiser)
+Profundity (MC75 Mon Calamari Star Cruiser)

 The Profundity first appears in Rogue One: A Star Wars Story, leading the Rebel fleet's attack on Scarif under Admiral Raddus.
 It is identified in Star Wars sources as a modified MC75 star cruiser, a class of Mon Calamari buildings and exploration ships which have been repurposed for war.
-The Profundity itself was the former Civic Governance tower of the city of Nystullum during the Mon Calamari's exodus from their homeworld.
+The Profundity itself was the former Civic Governance tower of the city of Nystullum before joining the Mon Calamari's exodus from their homeworld, under the command of then-Mayor Raddus.
 At 1,204 m long, the Profundity has a crew of 3,225 and is heavily armed with twelve turbolaser cannons, four ion cannons, twenty point-defense laser cannons, twelve proton torpedo launchers and six tractor beam projectors.
+During the battle of Scarif the Profundity receives the plans to the Death Star from Jyn Erso (Felicity Jones) before transferring them to the Tantive IV docked inside it.
+However, with its hyperdrive disabled, the Profundity cannot escape the battle and is ultimately destroyed.